Mars-Arma/Real-Time-Weather/README.md

 both the scripts are called from the initServer.sqf file. (initNightLights and setWeather) these both run on the server, however createNightLights is remotely executed from the server onto all clients as #lightpoints are all local.

 you will require an API key, you can get one from https://weatherstack.com/ A free account should suffice.
+(THIS IS ONLY FOR THE LIVE WEATHER PART)

 make sure you open the configuration file located inside the config folder and set the api key to the variable "life_WeatherKeyAPI"